arachne-threat-intel/thread/README.md

 Once the server has started, point your browser to localhost:9999, and you can then enter a URL on the home page.
 It currently takes several minutes to analyse a report, so please do not leave the page while it processes.

-Configuration defaults can be changed [here](https://github.com/arachne-threat-intel/thread/wiki/THREAD-Configuration)
+Configuration defaults can be changed [here](https://github.com/arachne-threat-intel/thread/wiki/Thread-Configuration)

 ## Shared vs. Local
-We are currently working on making THREAD a live application where you can view your reports and those of others.
-You can currently use THREAD as a local, single user application.
+We are currently working on making Thread a live application where you can view your reports and those of others.
+You can currently use Thread as a local, single user application.

 ## How do I contribute?

-We welcome your help in improving THREAD.
+We welcome your help in improving Thread.

 Read our [contribution guidelines](CONTRIBUTING.md) for further information.
 There's also a Developer Certificate of Origin that you'll need to sign off on.